CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-01-12-cache-associativity.md

 LEVEL3_CACHE_LINESIZE              64
 ```

-On Linux machines, you can get this information from the following command:
+On Linux machines, you can get this information with the following command:

 ```bash
 getconf -a | grep CACHE